 La DeFi est un Ă©cosystĂšme dâapplications reproduisant des services financiers sur une blockchain.
 Elles permettent Ă quiconque en a les moyens et indĂ©pendamment du pays oĂč il se trouve ou de sa nationalitĂ©, dâemprunter, prĂȘter et investir, assurer et Ă©changer des crypto-actifs sans passer par un intermĂ©diaire, les transactions Ă©tant sĂ©curisĂ©es via lâusage dâune blockchain et de smart contracts.

 DeFi is an ecosystem of applications that replicate financial services on a blockchain.
-They allow anyone with the means, regardless of their country of residence or nationality, to borrow, lend, invest, insure, and exchange crypto-assets without going through an intermediary, with transactions secured through the use of a blockchain and smart contracts.
+It allows anyone with the means, regardless of their country of residence or nationality, to borrow, lend, invest, insure, and exchange crypto-assets without intermediaries, as transactions are secured through the use of blockchain and smart contracts.

 Il s'agit d'un mécanisme de financement participatif qui vise à optimiser le financement des biens publics.
 Dans le financement quadratique, la contribution d'un individu à un projet est élevée à la puissance de deux, puis ajoutée aux contributions des autres individus.
 La somme totale est ensuite utilisée pour déterminer la part de financement du projet dans le pool de financement total.
 Ce mécanisme favorise un plus grand nombre de contributeurs et réduit l'influence des gros donateurs.